openfaas/docs/docs/reference/cron.md

 If you are deploying OpenFaaS to [Kubernetes][k8s], then we can easily run functions as cron jobs using the aptley named [Cron Job resource][k8scron].

-We assume that you have used the [recommended install of `faas-netes`][faasdeploy] which menas that you have OpenFaaS deployed into two namespaces:
+We assume that you have used the [recommended install of `faas-netes`][faasdeploy] which means that you have OpenFaaS deployed into two namespaces:

 1.  `openfaas` for the core componentes (ui, gateway, etc)
 2.  `openfaas-fn` for the function deployments